-On October 28, 2019 were published in the Official Gazette of the Federation the Guidelines for the delivery, registration and consultation of information for the formation of the National Infrastructure Information System (the “SNII“, by its initials in Spanish), which were previously approved by the Plenary of the Federal Institute of Telecommunications (the “Guidelines”).
+On October 28, 2019, the Guidelines for the delivery, registration and consultation of information for the conformation of the National Infrastructure Information System (the “SNII”), which were previously approved by the Plenary of the Federal Telecommunications Institute (the “Guidelines”), were published in the Official Gazette of the Federation.

 The Federal Telecommunications Institute is responsible for the regulation, promotion and control of the use, development and exploitation of the radio electric spectrum, orbital resources, satellite services, networks and the provision of broadcasting and telecommunications services, as well as access to active and passive infrastructure and other essential machinery.
 By virtue of the foregoing, Article 181 of the Federal Telecommunications and Broadcasting Law already provided for the SNII as a geo-referenced national database containing information on active infrastructure and means of transmission, passive infrastructure and rights of way, and public and private sites.

 The SNII was conceived in view of the existence of economic, administrative and operational barriers on the part of the concessionaires or authorized parties in their intentions for the deployment of telecommunications or broadcasting infrastructure; the costs of infrastructure installation, availability of space, processing of permits and rights of way, among other causes, hinder the deployment and efficient progress of telecommunications and broadcasting services.